anoopkcn/zenv/README.md

 }
 ```

 One can run `zenv validate` to validate the config file.
-It there are errors in the JSON it will try to inform the context of the error.
+If there are errors in the JSON it will try to inform the context of the error.

 In the configuration `target_machines` is required key(If you want, you can disable the validation check using `--no-host`), all other entries are optional.
 Top-level `base_dir` can be an absolute path or relative one(relative to the `zenv.json` file), if not provided it will create a directory called `zenv` at the project root.
 One can use wildcards to target specific systems, to mantch any machine use `*` or `any` (`"target_machines": ["*"]`).
 The lookup location of the `dependency_file` is the same directory as `zenv.json`.